Luke-SNAW/Luke-SNAW.github.io/vault/dev.ux.md

   - The parent of the current page should be visible at all times.
   - **Sideways breadcrumbs** might be a quite surprising and useful discovery for your users.
 - [Designing The Perfect Mobile Navigation UX](https://www.smashingmagazine.com/2022/11/navigation-design-mobile-ux/)
+- [🧠 The Psychology of Design](https://growth.design/psychology) - 106 Cognitive Biases & Principles That Affect Your UX #bookshelf

 ## [Make me think!](https://ralphammer.com/make-me-think/)